 One of the most striking things about a Bengal’s fur is its shimmering, almost metallic sheen.
 This effect is caused by the way the light reflects off the Bengal’s fur.

 Not only is the Bengal’s coat beautiful to look at, but it is also very soft and silky to the touch.
-This makes them a very pleasant cat to pet.
+This makes them very pleasant cats to pet.

 If you are looking for a lazy lap cat, the Bengal is not the breed for you!
 These kitties are known for their high energy levels and love to play.
 An exercise wheel is a common furnishing in Bengal homes.